Pregnancy In Dogs

 While pregnancy in dogs is not rocket science, it can be stressful the first time around if pet parents are not well-prepared.

-If your pooch is pregnant, stick around and we'll get you up to speed on the essentials of caring for the "lady-in-waiting".
-That's assuming of course that you already have a pregnant pooch!
+If your dog is pregnant, stick around and we'll get you up to speed on the essentials of caring for the "lady-in-waiting".
+That's assuming of course that you already have a pregnant dog!

 On the other hand, perhaps you're here to learn more about pregnancy in dogs before deciding whether to breed your dog.
 Great!